erik-bobinski/Spotify-Analyzer/README.md

 ## **Project Description**

-Spotify Analyzer is a Python-based tool that recommends songs similar to a given track using cosine similarity.
+Spotify Analyzer is a Python-based tool that recommends songs similar to a given track using cosine similarity and K-Means Clustering, an unsupervised machine learning algorithm.
 Users can upload their Spotify data, explore recommendations, and interact with the system through an intuitive GUI.
 The application leverages `pandas` and `numpy` for data processing and Dash for a graphical user interface.

 ---